townsag/reed/Notes.md

     - tests
         - each test has to implement the same setup code
         - python unit testing framework allows the test class to do setup once and then each test method of the test class can access shared testing resources

+## Distributed Systems Best Practices:
+- use asynchronous communication when possible
+- persistent state should be:
+    - decoupled from application logic in terms of deployment
+    - multi-region
+    - eventually consistent